Quantisan/docker-clojure/README.md

 the Debian variants unless you have a need to use Ubuntu or stick closer to the official upstream images.

-As of 2022-9-29 the default distro is Ubuntu jammy in order to maintain backwards compatibility.
-But you should not interpret this default as a recommendation.
-Use Debian bullseye or bullseye-slim variants unless you have a good, specific reason not to.
+As of 2023-10-12 the default distro is Debian bookworm (12) in JDK 21+ images and Ubuntu jammy (22.04) in JDK <=20 images in order to maintain backwards compatibility.
+But we recommend you use Debian variants on any JDK version unless you have a good, specific reason not to.
 There are fewer dead ends that way.

+### debian-slim

+For a lighter-weight image, try the Debian `-slim` variants.
+You can just put `bookworm-slim` (for Debian 12) or `bullseye-slim` (for Debian 11) in the distro slot of your Docker tag to get those.

+### Examples

 You can specify which distro & version you'd like by appending it to the end of your Docker tag as in the following examples (but note that not every